mindsphere/mindconnect-nodejs/README.md

 ```

+Navigate to [http://localhost:4994](http://localhost:4994) to configure the CLI.

+The image below shows the dialog for adding new credentials (press on the + sign in the upper left corner)

 ![CLI](images/servicecredentials.png)

 You can get the application credentials from your developer or operator cockpit in MindSphere. (if you don't have any application you can register a dummy one just for CLI)